w3c/webextensions/proposals/dark_mode_extension_icons.md

 you don't have icons?

 This could be a warning and a silent fallback to "icons", as the goal is to try to reduce errors as much as possible.
+Another option could be to fall back to the dark mode icon if in light mode and no light mode icon is supplied.

 * Do we use the dark mode icon from icon_variants or show an auto-generated icon?